chrisforbes/gitbot/readme.txt

 		Sets the username for bitly url shortening support `--bitly-key ApiKey`
-		Sets the api key for bitly url shortening support
+		Sets the api key for bitly url shortening support `--authorized-nicks nick1,nick2`
+		Sets the nicks that the bot will listen to.
+If not set, the bot will listen to anyone

 BUGS
 	Various cases could be interpreted more cleverly -- rebases,